How can you find help and support if you have been affected by Birth Trauma/Perinatal PTSD?

 - Remember you are not to blame!

-- Look after yourself, make sure you rest and eat a good balanced diet.
+- Look after yourself physically, try to get as much rest as you can and eat a good balanced diet.

 - Do activities that help you to relax, such as reading, going for a walk or listening to music.